VatsalyaBetala/DeepLearningFromScratch/README.md

 ## Notebooks Overview

 ### 1. `Deep_Learning_Journey.ipynb`
-This notebook is divided into several sections, each dedicated to a different aspect of neural network implementation.
+This notebook is divided into several sections, each dedicated to a different aspect of neural network implementation from the foundational level

 #### Sections
 1. **Implementing Perceptron from Scratch**